Main-Neckar Railway: Long-distance traffic

 Today, the Main-Neckar line shares the load of north-south traffic with the Mannheim–Frankfurt railway, which runs further to the west in the Rhine valley, from Frankfurt, bypassing Darmstadt, via Groß-Gerau to Mannheim and Worms.
 On the section between Darmstadt and Mannheim/Heidelberg, the Main-Neckar Railway has reached the limit of its capacity: 250 trains run on the line in each direction every day.
 Between Frankfurt and Darmstadt, where the line has three or four tracks, the line is used by the Rhine-Main S-Bahn.
 This will be relieved by the proposed Frankfurt–Mannheim high-speed railway between Frankfurt Airport and Mannheim, which will take a portion of the high-speed and long-distance trains.
 Construction is expected to start in 2011 and be completed in 2017.

 The Main-Neckar railway bridge line is an important route for north-south traffic, especially freight traffic between the North Sea ports and southern Germany and Switzerland.
 The bridge is used by 600 trains each day, including trains operating over the Frankfurt–Bebra and Frankfurt-Hanau lines.

 Regional services

 Regional-Express trains stop only in Frankfurt, Langen, Darmstadt, Bickenbach, Bensheim, Heppenheim, Hemsbach, Weinheim and Ladenburg.
 Regionalbahn trains stop between Frankfurt and Darmstadt only in Langen, then stop at all stations.
 Lützelsachsen and Großsachsen-Heddesheim stations are served every two hours only.
-Stations between Frankfurt and Darmstadt via Frankfurt South are served by S-Bahn lines S3 and S4.
-Between 5 AM and midnight trains run every hour and during peak hours every 30 minutes.
+Stations between Frankfurt and Darmstadt via Frankfurt South are served by S-Bahn line S6.